motyapa/Github/Independent Projects/readme.txt

 and testing Precision & Recall.

 Honey Production - Codecademy project.
 Predicting honey production by 2050 based on a Kaggle dataset.

+Breast Cancer - Codecademy project.
+Predicting whether a patient has breast cancer based on K